traquito/traquito.github.io/docs/WOM5000/README.md

 ## Overview

-Wind-O-Matic 5000 makes measuring out wire antennas for 20m band effortless.
+Wind-O-Matic 5000 is a device which makes measuring out wire antennas for 20m band effortless.

 !!! success "30 seconds to success!"
     - Attach antenna wire to your spool tube